 This seminar introduces students to the German National Socialist regime, to major historical debates in the field, and to methods of historical research and writing.
 We begin with the rise of the NS party and the problems of the Weimar Republic in the late 1920s and end with the defeat of Germany and its military occupation after May 1945, looking at major questions including anti-Semitism, Nazi party support, collaboration, terror, and the role of gender, class and sexuality.
 The course uses the perspective of daily life to look at the history of Nazi Germany and the Holocaust through sources from below, and the work of historians who use these sources.
 Students will become familiar with the major events of the period and will explore many historical debates in depth in the seminar.
 They will also explore a topic of their own choosing through progressive assignments, developing their skills in research and analysis.
 Prior coursework in European history is strongly recommended.
-This counts toward the modern requirement for the major and minor.
+This course meets the major requirements for modern and for Europe.
 No prerequisite.